 Our Prescription for Health Program connects patients to their local farmers market though their medical clinic.
-Participants access nutrition education and support, and they redeem their prescriptions for fresh fruits and vegetables at the market!
+Health care providers write "prescriptions" for their patients to eat more fruits and vegetables, and patients redeem their prescriptions at the farmers market!

 The Prescription for Health program aims to increase fruit and vegetable consumption and improve health among patients with lower incomes.
 Washtenaw County Public Health works closely with safety-net clinics in Ypsilanti and Chelsea to build systematic support for healthy behavior changes and to create stronger partnerships between health care providers and the local food sector.

 How does the program work?

 - Clinicians identify potential participants when patients come in for a regular visit.

 A clinician reviews the patient's chart for chronic disease risk and food access difficulty.
 If a patient is interested, the clinician refers the patient to a group enrollment visit.

 - Patients attend a group enrollment visit.

 The patient attends a group enrollment visit, where he/she receives information about the program and engages in a discussion about the link between health, chronic disease and food choices.
 The patient sets specific goals for healthy eating, and receives a "prescription" for fresh fruits and vegetables.
 The prescription may be filled at the local farmers market and is worth a total of $100.